Our Story

 Military Service & Education

 Serves in U.S. Air Force during Operation Desert Shield/Storm.
-Earns first degree and begins the educational journey that would lead to nine advanced degrees.
+Earns first degree and begins the educational journey leading to eight advanced degrees.

 1995